Disproportionate Share Hospital (DSH)

 - 1 minus the percent change in the percent of individuals under the age of 65 who are uninsured (minus 0.1 percentage points for FY 2014, and minus 0.2 percentage points for FY 2015 through FY 2017); and

-- a hospital’s amount of uncompensated care relative to the amount of uncompensated care for all DSH hospitals expressed as a percentage.
+- A hospital’s amount of uncompensated care relative to the amount of uncompensated care for all DSH hospitals expressed as a percentage.

-The proposed additional payment for uncompensated care and the data used in the calculation is provided in a table below.
+The additional payment for uncompensated care and the data used in the calculation is provided in a table below.
 In addition, the data used for Medicare DSH estimates to support the calculation of Factor 1 is provided in the table below.